Artesian Builds files for bankruptcy with an estimated $1.3M in unfulfilled orders

 According to documents filed by Artesian, the company owes over $450,000 to two PC components distributors and holds over $200,000 in credit card debt.
 It also owes accrued paid time off to ex-employees (although former employees did get their final paychecks, according to the ones we spoke to), and lists an estimated $1.37 million in deferred revenue from unfulfilled orders.

 In the now stripped-down Artesian Builds Discord server, a few customers have said they managed to get their money back by requesting chargebacks from their credit card companies.
-Thousands may be owed money, though.
+Thousands may be owed money, though, according to the bankruptcy filing.
+It's at least "hundreds," said one ex-employee.
 Two customers who contacted PC Gamer say that their orders had already been delayed by months when the company shut down.
 One customer, whose son ordered a $5,000 PC in December last year, was told this February that October's orders were still being built.

 Supply issues have genuinely been a problem for PC builders over the past few years, especially when it comes to GPUs.
 According to two of the ex-Artesian workers PC Gamer spoke to, however, another problem was that Katz was selling cryptocurrency mining systems, which further delayed gaming PC orders.
 Artesian was originally a mining rig supplier, but pivoted to gaming PCs in 2019, according to Inverse.
 Apparently, it didn't pivot completely.
 A 2021 profit and loss statement provided in the bankruptcy filing includes $395,000 in "Mining Business Revenue."